GuzhengAlive/gza-rebuild/site/content/reviews/new-review.md

 order: '1'
 image: /img/1440px-jetigen.jpg
 sections:
-  - heading: Heading
+  - firstparagraph: Hey this is first paragraph
     lightbox:
       - caption: Hey look a jetigen
         image: /img/1440px-jetigen.jpg
         target: jetigen
-    text: Hey some text beneath the lightbox Videos could be added below.
+    text: Hey the rest of the text beneath the lightbox Videos could be added below.
 ---